-As well as collecting information from interaction with our website, IAA may collect information from interested parties when they respond to an email, advertisement, or other marketing material.
-From time to time we may acquire data from third parties including marketing partners.
+As well as collecting information from interaction with our website, IAA may collect information and consent from interested parties when they respond to an email, advertisement, apply for membership, or other marketing material.
+From time to time, we may acquire data from third parties including marketing partners.
 We may ask you for contact information.
 The personal information we store about an individual may include name, job function and title, business or domestic address, business or personal email, business or personal phone, and social media handles.

 How Do We Use and Share Information?

-We do not use this data to others in ways different to those outlined in this statement:
+We do not use this data or share with others in ways different to those outlined in this statement:

-We will use the information to support our membership and draw your attention to our products, promotional material and commercial opportunities that you have requested or that may be of interest to you.
-Communication may be through email, direct mail, or other online or offline advertising.
+We will use the information to support our members, and draw attention, and the attention of those who have registered or attended our events or otherwise expressed interest in our organization, to promotional material and commercial opportunities that you have requested or may be of interest to you.
 We may also conduct market research and surveys or contact you in order to fulfil our customer service or other obligations.

-IAA and any third parties are contractually bound by all laws and regulations pertaining to data protection and online and offline communication in all countries where they operate.
+IAA and any third parties are contractually bound by all laws and regulations pertaining to data protection and online and offline communication in all countries where we operate.

-You may opt-out of any of our databases or any purpose to which they are put at any time by contacting firstname.lastname@example.org
+You may opt-out of any of our databases for any purpose to which they are put at any time by contacting email@example.com or at the address and telephone number listed below This is in compliance with all applicable federal and state laws including Virginia, Colorado and Utah.

 The General Data Protection Regulation

-If you are a resident of the European Union, you may report concerns to the Information Commissioner’s Office in https://ico.org.uk/concerns/yo... country.
+If you are a resident of the European Union, you may report concerns to the Information Commissioner’s Office or equivalent authority in the relevant country.
 For the United Kingdom, go to: https://ico.org.uk/concerns/

 Access and Correction

-All data subjects have the right to access their information and to correct it for accuracy.
-You may exercise this right by emailing email@example.com
+All data subjects have the right to access their information, to correct it for accuracy, and to have their data removed You may exercise this right by emailing firstname.lastname@example.org

 We cannot ensure or warrant the security of any information that you transmit to us and you agree that you provide this information and engage in such transmissions at your own risk.
 Once we receive information from you, we will endeavor to maintain its security on our systems.
 IAA has established policies and procedures for securely managing information and protecting Data against unauthorized access and we continually assess our data privacy, information management and data security practices.
 We do this in the following ways: